svin24/svin24.github.io/content/blog/Gmail-is-a-huge-source-of-spam.md

 know better than to use Gmail.
 I usually recommend [Migadu](https://www.migadu.com)[^1], but there are many options to choose from.
 If you're worried about mail deliverability issues, don't be &mdash; it's more or less a myth in $CURRENTYEAR.
-If you set up DKIM properly and unlist your IP address from the DNSBLs (a simple process), then your mails will get through.
+If you set up <abbr title="DomainKeys Identified Mail, an means of verifying message authenticity">DKIM</abbr> properly and unlist your IP address from the <abbr title="DNS blocklists">DNSBL</abbr>s (a simple process), then your mails will get through.

 [^1]: Full disclosure: sourcehut has a business relationship with Migadu, though I've recommended them since long before we met.